makers-for-life/makair/src/software/control/README.md

 1. Install [Rustup](https://rustup.rs/)
 2. Ènsure you are using the Rust stable toolchain: `rustup default stable`
+3. On Linux, make sure you have cmake installed and those libraries (debian):
+  `libxcb-shape0 libxcb-shape0-dev libxcb-xfixes0 libxcb-xfixes0-dev libfontconfig libfontconfig1-dev`
-3. Build the project: `cargo build`
+4. Build the project: `cargo build`

+Wayland support may be available but it hasn't been tested.
+You need a working X11 server.

+If you are on linux, you need to be in the `dialout` group for your user to be able to use the device created by the serial port.

 ## How To Run?